whitneyburton/portfolios/matt_desmarteau.markdown

 ### Attendance

-Although sometimes sleep deprived, I  was able to attended each and every day.
+I  was able to attended each and every day of Module 1.

 ### Work